ntls-io/nautilus-wallet/docs/book/src/design/wallet.md

 # Wallet

-This provides the functionality of a non-custodial wallet to end-users without smartphones, accessible through a smartphone-based connector app with limited trust.
+This provides the functionality of a non-custodial wallet to end-users who don't own a smartphone themselves, accessible through a smartphone-based connector app that requires only limited trust from the transacting user.

 ## Container diagram